Definition of Voice

-- Author’s Voice – Author’s voice is his particular style he employs in that particular story of a piece of writing.
+- Author’s Voice – Author’s voice is the writer’s particular style, which he employs in a particular story, or piece of writing.

-- Character’s Voice – A character’s voice is the voice of the main character how he views the world.
-It is a common narrative voice used with first and third person point of views, and author uses a conscious person as a narrator in the story.
+- Character’s Voice – A character’s voice is the voice of the main character, how he views the world.
+It is a common narrative voice used with first and third person points of view.
+Here, the author uses a conscious person as a narrator in the story.

 Stream of Consciousness Voice

-Stream of consciousness is a narrative voice that comprises of thought process of the characters.
-James Joyce’s novel, Ulysses, William Faulkner’s novel, As I Lay Dying and The Sound and Fury, are modes of stream of consciousness narrative.
+Stream of Consciousness is a narrative voice that comprises the thought processes of the characters.
+James Joyce’s novel, Ulysses, and William Faulkner’s novels, As I Lay Dying, and The Sound and Fury, are modes of stream of consciousness narrative.

-Harper Lee’s To Kill a Mockingbird, is a very good example of a character’s voice, in which a character, Scout narrates the whole story.
+harper lee’s To Kill a Mockingbird is a very good example of a character’s voice, in which the character Scout narrates the whole story.
 Though she is an adult, she tells her story from her childhood’s point of view.
 When she grows older, her language becomes more sophisticated.
-Scout uses first person narrative to create a realistic sense, as audience notices the child grows up.
+Scout uses first‑person narrative to create a realistic sense, enabling the audience to notice the child is growing up.
 Her dialogue allows readers to hear the language of younger Scout.
-Also, it enables the readers to feel the voice of an adult in her actions as well thinking.
+Also, it enables the readers to feel the voice of an adult in her actions and thinking.

-Edgar Allan Poe’ short story, The Tell-Tale Heart, is an example of first person unreliable narrative voice, which is significantly unknowledgeable, biased, childish and ignorant, who purposefully tries to deceive the readers.
-As the story proceeds, the readers notice the voice is unusual, characterized by starts and stops.
-The character directly talks to the readers, showing highly exaggerated and wrought style.
-It is obvious that effectiveness of this story relies on its style, voice and structure, which reveal the diseased state of mind of the narrator.
+Edgar Allan Poe’s short story The Tell-Tale Heart is an example of first‑person unreliable narrative voice, which is significantly unknowledgeable, biased, childish, and ignorant, which purposefully tries to deceive the readers.
+As the story proceeds, readers notice the voice is unusual, characterized by starts and stops.
+The character directly talks to the readers, showing a highly exaggerated and wrought style.
+It is obvious that the effectiveness of this story relies on its style, voice, and structure, which reveal the diseased state of mind of the narrator.

 Epistolary narrative voice makes use of letters and documents to convey the message and reveal the story.
-It may use multiple persons’ voices, or there could be no narrator at all, as the author may have gathered different documents in a single place to shape a story.
-For instance, Mary Shelley in her novel, Frankenstein, employs epistolary form in which she uses a sequence of letters to express the voice of her narrator –a scientific explorer, Captain Robert Walton, who presents the story through his letters.
-He attempts to reach North Pole where he meets Victor Frankenstein, and then records his experiences and confessions.
+It may use multiple persons’ voices, or there could be no narrator at all, as the author may have gathered different documents into a single place to shape the story.
+For instance, Mary Shelley, in her novel Frankenstein, employs epistolary form, in which she uses a sequence of letters to express the voice of her narrator – a scientific explorer, Captain Robert Walton.
+He attempts to reach the North Pole, where he meets Victor Frankenstein, and then records his experiences and confessions.